xovel/xovel.github.io/source/_posts/2016-06-03-http-status-code.md

 > Used in the resumable requests proposal to resume aborted PUT or POST requests.

+#### 218 This is fine

+> Used as a catch-all error condition for allowing response bodies to flow through Apache when ProxyErrorOverride is enabled.
+When ProxyErrorOverride is enabled in Apache, response bodies that contain a status code of 4xx or 5xx are automatically discarded by Apache in favor of a generic response or a custom response specified by the ErrorDocument directive.

+#### 419 Page Expired (Laravel Framework)

+> Used by the Laravel Framework when a CSRF Token is missing or expired.

 #### 420 Method Failure (Spring Framework)

 > A deprecated response used by the Spring Framework when a method has failed.